TasdidM/Customer-Segmentation-Project/README.md

   $\vec{x}$ = a vector of data point,
   $\vec{\mu_h}$ = the centroid of $h$-th cluster.

-## Results
-After doing some model selections, K-means model with 4 cluster has been used that gives Silhouette score around 0.32.
-The following groups of registered customers are labeled by interpreting the centroids of each cluster:
-  1. At-risk
-  2. One-timers
-  3. Regulars
-  4. VIP loyal customers

-In the dataset of the online retail shop, possible churn (At-risk) of registered customers are about 30% of their total registered customers in the data and they are generating 21.68% of the revenue.
-Their loyal customers are the highest revenue generating customers, which is 67.84% of the total revenue from registered customer in the dataset.
-It will be a good investment in marketing toward these two groups.
-This business can retain around 90% of total revenue from registered customers by focusing only around 50% of their registered customers who bought from the online retail shop between the dataframe time period.
-The other two groups, regular and one-time buyers, contribute in-total around 10% of the total revenue from registered customers.
-Furthermore, I also try to find out the top 5 bought products by each group of customers.
-Which could be useful for marketing ideas.

 ## Libraries
 Pandas, Matplotlib, Seaborn, Numpy, Scikit-learn, Scipy.